Do emotions help us make more ethical decisions?

 Step by Step Plans to Expand your Child’s Emotional Knowledge

-Jsimensproject.com is a look at the global nomads around the world that we all love.
-Look at the video links to use with your children to see if they understand why each picture was put with a certain emotion.
-Many photos are from around the world so every child will relate to some of the photos.
+Jsimensproject.com was a look at the global nomads around the world that we all love.
+Look at the video links to use with your kids to see if they understand why each picture was put with a particular emotion.
+Many photos are from around the world so that every child will relate to some of the pictures.